paullally/Word-Connect/README.md

 ## **User Stories**
 - As a user, I want to be able learn how to play this game through a set of instructions so I can understand how to play.
 - As a user, I want to be able to see what rules the game has so I know what rules I have to follow  .
-- As a user, I want to be able to see all social media involed with this website so I can follow them on social media .
+- As a user, I want to be able to see all social media involed with this website so I can follow them on social media.
 - As a user, I want to be able view the website on all devices so I can show others the website on my mobile phone or laptop.
-- As a user, I want to be able play a game without having any issues.
+- As a user, I want to be able to navigate through the website easily.
 - As a user, I want to be able know my final score when the game is over so I can check if my scores are getting better.
 - As a user, I want to be able start a new game after my game has finished without having to refresh the page.
 - As a user, I want to be able to see a timer and lives counter so I can keep track of my time and lives remaining.